kayvonf/virtualclassroom/README.md

 ## FAQ

+### Is it free?

+Yes.
+This virtual classroom was created by me (Kayvon Fatahalian) and it is built on a platform called [ohyay](https://ohyay.co/).
+The virtual classroom itself is "open source" in that anyone that creates a copy for their use has full access to edit the implementation of the space using the ohyay workspace editor.
+Ohyay itself is a proprietary platform that is currently free for use.
+At this time, ohyay states that it will remain free for educational use indefinitely.
+Please contact ohyay directly if you have further questions about the ohyay platform.
+(When you sign up for ohyay you'll be given access to their Discord channels, and the ohyay team is very responsive!)

+You can also see ohyay's data privacy policy [here](https://ohyay.co/privacy_policy.html).

 ### Can I record lectures?
 How do I obtain a copy of the recorded video for students to view offline?

 Yes.
 You can record *any room* in the virtual classroom space, and even multiple rooms at once if you want.
 Ohyay provides the recorded video as a 1080p MP4 that you can download and then upload to regular courseware sites like Canvas or Panopto.